Administrative (updated 5/5/2020)

 Enter that temporary pass code in the open box that appears and it will direct you to set up your permanent password.
 Secure your new permanent password and keep in a safe place.

-Please add a photo of yourself to your profile (otherwise we use your driver’s license photo!).
-This can only be done from the Full Site if you are using your cell phone (scroll to the bottom of the gray mobile enabled Patient Portal, and click on the Full Site link).
+Please add a photo of yourself (face only) to your profile … otherwise we use your driver’s license photo!
+Simply upload from your computer.
+If you want to update from your cell phone, you must do it from the Full Site page (scroll to the bottom of the gray mobile enabled Patient Portal, and click on the Full Site link).
 On the My Profile tab, click the Choose File button under your Current Photo box.
 This will allow you to upload a photo or take a selfie.

 It is important for you to update your Health History if this is an appointment for your annual wellness exam, your first prenatal appointment, a visit for a new medical problem, or if this is your first visit to Arbor ObGyn.
 If you are being seen for ongoing prenatal appointments, you do not need to readdress this form.

 The Health History update is an important way for you to let us know about new medications, allergies, and procedures you may have had since your last appointment.
 Once you check in to the Arbor ObGyn office, we will reconcile your changes with the permanent record.

 Two computer kiosks are located in our office lobby for convenience if you do not have access to the internet or a computer.
 If you plan to update the Health History Forms in our office you must plan on arriving 30 minutes prior to your scheduled appointment.

 Your completion of the Health History Form is an indicator that you are planning to keep your appointment.
 If you do not complete this form and we are otherwise unable to confirm your appointment with you, the appointment may be canceled and given to another client.